-The HINRI and the ESEE are part of the Zoning Code decision and will be included as appendices to the final recommended proposal given to the City Council.
-The technical studies will also be made available to decision-makers as background reports to help with their deliberations.
+The HINRI and the ESEE are part of the Zoning Code decision and are included as separate appendices to this Recommended Draft for City Council consideration.
+The technical studies produced for this project are available to decision-makers as background reports to help with their deliberations.
 Brief summaries of all of these reports are contained in this document as Attachment C. The full reports are available for download and located within the project website under the Phase II Technical Studies.